Grunge

-Origin of the term
+Etymology

 The word "grunge" is American slang for "someone or something that is repugnant" and also for "dirt".
 The word was first recorded as being applied to Seattle musicians in July 1987 when Bruce Pavitt described Green River's Dry as a Bone EP in a Sub Pop record company catalogue as "gritty vocals, roaring Marshall amps, ultra-loose GRUNGE that destroyed the morals of a generation".
 Although the word "grunge" has been used to describe bands since the 1960s, this was the first association of grunge with the grinding, sludgy sound of Seattle.
 It is expensive and time-consuming to get a recording to sound clean, so for those northwestern bands just starting out it was cheaper for them to leave the sound dirty and just turn up their volume.
 This dirty sound, due to low budgets, unfamiliarity with recording, and a lack of professionalism may be the origin of the term "grunge".

-The "Seattle scene" refers to that city's alternative music movement that was linked to the University of Washington and the Evergreen State College.
+The "Seattle scene" refers to a regional Pacific Northwest alternative music movement that was linked to the University of Washington in Seattle, and the Evergreen State College in Olympia.
 Evergreen is a progressive college which does not use a conventional grading system and has its own radio station, KAOS.
-Seattle's remoteness from Los Angeles led to a perceived purity of its music.
 The music of these bands, many of which had recorded with Seattle's independent record label Sub Pop, became labeled as "grunge".
 Nirvana's frontman Kurt Cobain, in one of his final interviews, credited Jonathan Poneman, cofounder of Sub Pop, with coining the term "grunge" to describe the music.